nakshatrasinghh/SMS-Spam-Detector-Heroku/README.md

 Connect with me on [LinkedIn](https://www.linkedin.com/in/nakshatrasinghh/).

+Please do ⭐ the repository, if it helped you in anyway.

-If you want to build something together, feel free to email me at - nakshatradsu@gmail.com :)
+If you want to build something together, feel free to email me at - nakshatradsu@gmail.com 📧.

 👉 If you like my work, check out my other [Repositories!](https://github.com/nakshatrasinghh?tab=repositories) 👈

+The explanation Notebook runs without downloading the datasets (Thanks to gdown).
+Just click, Learn and Explore 🔭🤗.

-If you forked this repository, you can link it to your heroku app afterwards.
+If you forked this repository, you can link it to your heroku app afterwards 🍴.

-Please do ⭐ the repository, if it helped you in anyway.

 **Summary**: